Good Morning Lovelies

 4 teaspoons of baking powder

-1/2 teaspoon mixed spice/all spice
+1/2 teaspoon British mixed spice (recipe here)

 2 oz margarine